GSA/odp-tf-aws-ref-arch-config/README.md

 # odp-tf-aws-ref-arch-config

-The `odp-tf-aws-ref-arch-config` module is used to configure X resources.
+The `odp-tf-aws-ref-arch-config` module is used to deploy the AWS Config service with some solid security baked into several policies.

 # ODP Terraform